-You must have an active ACE Account and a registered connection to UNLV secure or eduroam wifi on your personal device in order to access library materials while not on a computer at one of the library locations.
+You must have an active ACE account and a registered connection to UNLV secure or eduroam wifi on your personal device to access library materials while not on a computer at one of the library locations.

 UNLV Secure or Eduroam Wireless

 Please visit the UNLV Office of Information Technology website to learn how to set up one or both of these wifi networks on your personal device.
 An ACE account is required.

 - These wifi networks are located across the Kirk Kerkorian School of Medicine facilities.

 - When connected to these networks you are considered “on-campus” and no other steps need to be taken to connect to library resources.